Glossary

 J is for Just.
 Exactly, as it applies to this moment in time.
 Like a puzzle piece.
 Accepting that as is.
 For now.

 J is for Just Going... continuing, basically, but not mindlessly, because that is not actually possible.
 Gathering your thoughts, filtering the world through your senses.
 Research.
 The never ending possibility of experience.
-Also known as, after all these years, what else is there?
+Also known as, after all these years, what else is there? the philosophy of continuing.
+The shape of persistence An untended fire will burn out.
 It is really just a kind of Trust.

 K is for Kantha Kantha can refer to a patched textile or a style of embroidery found in India.
 You can look it up for more information.
 Kantha has become somewhat of a buzzword in the last years.
 But basically a Kantha Stitch is simply a running stitch.
 It can be a quilting stitch (functional) or an embroidery stitch (decorative) depending on how it is used.
 Go to Kantha Page